AaronErhardt/AaronErhardt.github.io/relm4-book/src/components.md

 ### The model

-Since we don't have any state to save in this component, we can leave the model empty.
+To keep this component simple we don't want to store the application's state here, but in the root component.
+Therefore we can leave the model empty.

 ```rust,no_run,noplayground
 {{#include ../listings/components.rs:header_model }}